This blog post was originally published on the Engagex blog on February 22, 2021.

 What is a Customer Insurance Review?

-You may already be familiar with customer insurance reviews, or you may call them by a different name (policy review, IFRs, FFR’s, PPR’s, Simple Conversations, etc.).
+Being in the insurance industry, you're probably already familiar with customer insurance reviews, or you may call them by a different name (policy reviews, IFRs, FFRs, PPRs, Simple Conversations, annual reviews, etc.).

-Did they move, have a baby, sell a car?
+Did their customer move, have a baby, sell a car?

 Do they need more or less coverage on an already-insured vehicle or a life policy?